Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Cause of chronic frontitis
+Cause of chronic frontal sinusitis

-Pathogenesis of chronic frontitis
+Pathogenesis of chronic frontal sinusitis

-An important role in the formation of the inflammatory process is played by the anatomical narrowing of the frontal pocket, which creates the prerequisites for the sinus outlet port and the development of the disease.
-In the presence of an obstruction in the posterior parts of the nasal cavity (adenoids, hypertrophy of the posterior ends of the lower and middle nasal concha), the air stream acquires a turbulent character, traumatizing the sinus mucosa with a change in the pressure in the nasal cavity.
-This leads to the development of a local dystrophic process in the form of edema and mucoid swelling, especially in the nasal mouth of the frontal-nasal canal.
-Aerodynamics in the sinus changes, which creates the prerequisites for the emergence of acute frontitis and maintenance of chronic inflammation in the sinus.
+An important role in the formation of the inflammatory process is played by the anatomical narrowing of the frontal recess, which creates the prerequisites for the block of the sinus outlet and the development of the disease.
+In the presence of an obstruction in the posterior sections of the nasal cavity (adenoids, hypertrophy of the posterior ends of the lower and middle nasal conchae), the air flow becomes turbulent, injuring the mucous membrane of the sinus when the pressure in the nasal cavity changes.
+This leads to the development of a local dystrophic process in the form of edema and mucoid swelling, especially in the nasal opening of the frontonasal canal.
+Aerodynamics in the sinus changes, which creates the prerequisites for the occurrence of acute frontal sinusitis and the maintenance of chronic inflammation in the sinus.